uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/final-declaration.html.md

 ## Pay or get a repayment

-Vendors should present messages to business users at key points in their user journey that gives them the option to make payments ahead of any obligation date to help spread the cost.
-We will deliver functionality that allows vendors to make users aware of payment dates but the payment itself cannot be made through software.
+Software providers should present messages to business users at key points in their user journey that gives them the option to make payments ahead of any obligation date to help spread the cost.
+We will deliver functionality that allows software providers to make users aware of payment dates but the payment itself cannot be made through software.

 There are multiple ways to make a payment for Self Assessment which can be found on GOV.UK at:

 [https://www.gov.uk/pay-self-assessment-tax-bill](https://www.gov.uk/pay-self-assessment-tax-bill)

-Vendors should, in their messaging, ask customers to visit that link so the customer can make a payment in the method that suits them.
+In their messaging, software providers should ask customers to visit that link so the customer can make a payment in the method that suits them.

 The contents of this GOV.UK page will be updated and subject to change.

-For a business to view the previous payments it has made to HMRC, vendors should present messages at key points in their journey that encourage them to visit their HMRC Online Services account at:
+For a business to view the previous payments it has made to HMRC, software providers should present messages at key points in their journey that encourage them to visit their [HMRC online services](/guides/income-tax-mtd-end-to-end-service-guide/documentation/online-tax-account.html) account at:

 [https://www.tax.service.gov.uk/business-account](https://www.tax.service.gov.uk/business-account)

-Vendors in their messaging should ask customers to visit that link.
+In their messaging, software providers should ask customers to visit that link.

 Customers can pay their tax bills by direct debit, making it easy and convenient to pay.
 HMRC is delivering functionality for customers to set up direct debit instructions to pay tax when it becomes due.
 Customers may also set up a regular payment plan to ensure funds are available when tax becomes due.
-These services will be available when a customer first subscribes to HMRCs tax services, and at any time after a customer has been subscribed through their digital tax account.
-Access to the services will be via the customer’s digital tax account at:
+These services will be available when a customer first subscribes to HMRC tax services, and at any time after a customer has been subscribed through their digital tax account.
+The customer’s digital tax account will be used to access the service:

 [https://www.tax.service.gov.uk/personal-account](https://www.tax.service.gov.uk/personal-account)

-Vendors in their messaging should ask customers to visit that link.
+Software providers in their messaging should ask customers to visit that link.

 Customers will be able to view payments made to HMRC in the software.
 Details will be updated here after they are available.